roshniiii10/String-Matching/README.md

 ## 🏁 Academic Context

-This was a collaborative academic project submitted as part of **MA2233: Data Structures and Applications Lab** at IIT Hyderabad.
-Each member contributed to both code and presentation components.
+This was a collaborative academic project submitted as part of the course *MA2233 Data Structures and Applications Lab* under the guidance of *Prof. Vikas Krishnamurthy*.